ashishdoneriya/workbook-ssj/posts/medium-dot-com-notes.md

 * The first step is to make it work.
 Plain and simple.
 Making things work by violating principles of good design in a quick, hacky way is completely fine.
 * After that make your code better.
 Better code is Readable, Maintainable, Flexible.
 Strive to achieve these characteristics by applying modern practices as well as the famous SOLID and DRY principles.
 * Later you can make your code faster.

+### Leaky Abstraction
+A leaky abstraction refers to any implemented abstraction, intended to reduce (or hide) complexity, where the underlying details are not completely hidden